Building a Resilient Future Through Public Service

-The Jackson Foundation and the Edward M. Kennedy Institute for the United States Senate will convene a Youth Town Hall event with millennial-aged adults ahead of the general election.
-The program will take place in the Institute’s full-scale reproduction of the U.S. Senate Chamber in Boston.
-A networking reception will follow the event.
+The Jackson Foundation and the Edward M. Kennedy Institute for the United States Senate convened a Youth Town Hall event with millennial-aged adults ahead of the general election.
+The program took place in the Institute’s full-scale reproduction of the U.S. Senate Chamber in Boston.
+A networking reception followed the event.

 Responding to Putin's Russia

-On May 6, join the Jackson Foundation and the World Affairs Council for a discussion with Dr. Evelyn Farkas, former Deputy Assistant Secretary of Defense for Russia/Ukraine/Eurasia and current Nonresident Senior Fellow at the Atlantic Council, on what Russia wants and what policy options the United States has to employ.
+On May 6, the Jackson Foundation and the World Affairs Council held a discussion with Dr. Evelyn Farkas, former Deputy Assistant Secretary of Defense for Russia/Ukraine/Eurasia and current Nonresident Senior Fellow at the Atlantic Council, on what Russia wants and what policy options the United States should employ.

 Davis Wright Tremaine LLP

-Sky will speak about her latest book: The Unraveling: High Hopes and Missed Opportunities in Iraq, which The New York Times has named as one of 100 Notable Books of 2015, and The Guardian called "...a detailed and darkly humorous account that tries to understand everyone involved, Iraqis and Americans, on their own terms ... an indispensible tool for understanding the background to this failure [in Iraq]."
+Sky spoke about her latest book: The Unraveling: High Hopes and Missed Opportunities in Iraq, which The New York Times named one of 100 Notable Books of 2015, and The Guardian called "...a detailed and darkly humorous account that tries to understand everyone involved, Iraqis and Americans, on their own terms ... an indispensible tool for understanding the background to this failure [in Iraq]."